 Everard's Printing Works, Grade II* listed commercial building in Broad Street, Bristol, England

-The building was designed in 1901 by architect Henry Williams and served as a printing works for decades.
-Most of the original brick structure was demolished in 1970, though the decorated facade remained standing.
+The building was designed in 1901 by architect Henry Williams for printer Samuel Everard and served as a working print shop for decades.
+In 1970, most of the original brick structure behind it was demolished, but the decorated facade was kept in place.

 The community of curious travelers